-- What emotions are conjured up as I ready?
+- What emotions are conjured up as I read?
 What’s that about?

-- What can I change about my practice, curricula, relationships, policies?
+- What can I change about my practice, curricula, relationships, and policies?

 - How can I use this to center my teaching on my most marginalized students?

-- How do I take this past the grad school pontification and theorizing?
+- How do I take this beyond the grad school pontification and theorizing?

-- How does this connect with last things that I’ve learned?
+- How does this connect with previous things I’ve learned?

 - How much more is there to learn?